Vladislav Doronin: Personal life

 Doronin was married to Ekaterina Moulari for over 20 years, though they have been separated for at least a decade as of 2012.
 According to British Vogue, Moulari was quoted as saying that the couple were still married as of 2011.
 Doronin was in a relationship with English supermodel Naomi Campbell from 2008 until 2013.
+Following their breakup, Doronin sued Campbell.

 He has been in a relationship with Kristina Romanova since 2015.

 Born in the Soviet Union, he renounced his Soviet citizenship in 1986.
 He has since become a Swedish citizen.
 He is a resident of Switzerland, has a home in Miami, Florida, US, and owns an apartment in One Hyde Park, London, UK.
 In October 2021 the High Court of Justice of the Balearic Islands dismissed the appeal from Doronin against the 2019 ruling, which ordered him to demolish the works carried out illegally in 2014 at his mansion in a forested area on protected rustic land in Ibiza.
 The illegal construction was located in Platges de Comte by the Nature Protection Service of Spain's Civil Guard in 2014 but the case dragged on for several years.
 The High Court's ruling ordered Doronin to pay a fine of 1 million euros to Sant Josep City Council and triggered another legal case evaluating the seriousness of the urban infraction committed by Doronin.
 It was decided that illegal works are to be demolished by Doronin and, if he fails to do so, by the Sant Josep Town Hall.

 In a 2016 interview with Forbes, Doronin said that he frequently travels to Moscow where he owns a business and to visit friends.
 In 2018, Doronin finished building Capital Hill Residence, his private residence in Barvikha, a prestigious neighborhood outside of Moscow.
 The property, designed by Zaha Hadid, has 3,300 m2 of space and includes a swimming pool, spa and a library and was estimated to have a market value of $140 million.
 He sold the property in 2022.

+Epstein Files

+Vladislav Doronin was one of the Russian elites named in the Epstein Files.
+He assisted Jeffrey Epstein in obtaining a Russian visa in 2010 after he invited Epstein to Moscow, Russia in 2009.